PiT: Progressive Diffusion Transformer: Experiments

-We construct Swin DiTs based on the core operation of Pseudo Shifted Window Attention, and scale up the models to compare them with larger-sized DiTs and some previous state-of-the-art (SOTA) models.
-For a fair comparison, the macro-architecture of Swin DiT adopts a U-shaped~\cite{tian2024u}, and the comparison of parameters and FLOPs with U-DiTs is shown in Table~\ref{tab1}.
-All the models are trained for 400K iterations under exactly the same parameter settings.
-Table~\ref{tab2} presents the results on the standard ImageNet with a size of 256 $\times$ 256, while Table~\ref{tab3} reports the results at a resolution of 512 $\times$ 512.
-It can be observed that Swin DiT-B achieves an FID metric that is 24.1\% better than that of DiT-XL/2 while having only 23.2\% of the FLOPs of DiT-XL/2.
-When compared with the previous SOTA model U-DiT-B of a similar size, Swin DiT-B also shows an improvement of 6.5\% in the FID metric.
-Additionally, Swin DiT-L outperforms DiT-XL/2 by 10.68 in the FID metric with fewer FLOPs, which is almost twice the performance of DiT-XL/2.
-In contrast to the SOTA model U-DiT-L, Swin DiT-L maintains 8.9\% lead.
+We construct PiTs based on the core operation of PSWA, and scale up the models to compare them with larger-sized DiTs and some previous state-of-the-art (SOTA) models.
+For a fair comparison, the macro-architecture of PiT adopts a U-shaped~\cite{tian2024u}, and the comparison of parameters and FLOPs with U-DiTs is shown in Table~\ref{tab1}.
+All the models are trained for 400K iterations under the same parameter settings.
+Table~\ref{tab2} presents the results on the standard ImageNet with a size of 256 $\times$ 256, while Table~\ref{512} reports the results at a resolution of 512 $\times$ 512.
+In Table~\ref{tab2}, it can be observed that PiT-B achieves an FID metric that is 24.1\% better than that of DiT-XL/2 while having only 23.2\% of the FLOPs of DiT-XL/2.
+PiT-B also shows an FID improvement of 6.5\% compared to U-DiT-B. Additionally, PiT-L outperforms DiT-XL/2 by 10.68 in the FID metric with fewer FLOPs, which is almost twice the performance of DiT-XL/2.
+In contrast to the SOTA model U-DiT-L, PiT-L maintains 8.9\% lead.

-For a more meticulous comparison of the methods, we carry out a step-by-step comparison between Swin DiTs of both Base and Large sizes and the previous state-of-the-art (SOTA) methods.
+For a more detailed comparison, we carry out a step-by-step comparison between PiTs of both Base and Large sizes and the previous state-of-the-art (SOTA) methods.
 We respectively report their metrics at 200k, 400K, 600K, 800K, and 1M iterations.
-As can be seen from Table~\ref{tab4}, the Swin DiT-L with a smaller model size surpasses the metrics of DiT-XL/2 at 7M iterations when it reaches 1M iterations.
-The FID of Swin DiT-L is 27.7\% better, while the training cost is reduced by a factor of seven.
-When compared with the SOTA methods, Swin DiT-B and Swin DiT-L outperforms U-DiT-B and U-DiT-L at all iterations.
+As can be seen from Table~\ref{tab4}, the PiT-L with a smaller model size surpasses the metrics of DiT-XL/2 at 7M iterations when it reaches 1M iterations.
+The FID of PiT-L is 27.7\% better, while the training cost is reduced by a factor of seven.
+When compared with U-DiT, PiT-B and PiT-L outperforms U-DiT-B and U-DiT-L at all iterations.

 To purely demonstrate the remarkable performance of the Pseudo Shifted Window Attention (PSWA), we conduct comparative experiments on the isotropic architecture of DiT by merely replacing the multi-head self-attention mechanism with PSWA, while keeping all the other structures and hyperparameters unchanged.
 As can be seen from Table~\ref{tab5}, simply substituting the Multi-Head Self-Attention (MHSA) has achieved substantial improvements across models of different sizes.
 It is particularly worth noting that the computational cost of PSWA is lower compared to that of MHSA.